 IAM Policy Enforcement

 AWSim ships with a real IAM policy evaluation engine (awsim-iam-policy) that implements AWS IAM authorization semantics.
-Enforcement is opt-in via the AWSIM_IAM_ENFORCE environment variable — by default, AWSim accepts credentials and policies but does not evaluate them (preserving backwards-compatible behavior).
+Enforcement is opt-in via the AWSIM_IAM_ENFORCE environment variable.
+By default, AWSim accepts credentials and policies but does not evaluate them (preserving backwards-compatible behavior).

 When enforcement is enabled, requests are evaluated against the full IAM decision flow: identity policies, resource policies, permissions boundaries, service control policies (SCPs), and session policies.